Rust allows you to define feature flags to compile certain parts of a binary conditionally. The Cargo Book has an extensive section on them.

 my-feature = ["dep:pack"]

-An caveat to use features is that they should be additive.
-There shouldn’t be a no-std feature to remove stdlib dependency, instead you should define a std feature and enable it by default.
-The reason behind this is that cargo makes sure there is a single copy of a package with only the necessary features enabled for all the binary.
-If you have a no-x feature, this breaks the whole logic behind this operation.
+A caveat to using features is that they should be additive.
+There shouldn’t be a no-std feature to remove the standard library dependency; instead, you should define a std feature and enable it by default.
+The reason behind this is that Cargo ensures there is a single copy of a package with all the requested features enabled for the entire dependency graph.
+If you have a no-x feature that removes functionality, it breaks the additive logic of Cargo’s feature resolution.